k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Query Analysis

 The purpose of a **Reference by Query Analysis** plugin (introduced in V8.3) is to identify possible foreign key references between datasets by analyzing the JOIN statements in the provided SQL file and to create the *refersTo* relations.
+The file name format is: ```<Data Platform name>.sql```.

+Some database management systems (such as Oracle) support generation of **audit files** - special files that **record activities** within the database.
+They typically track executed SQL queries, user logins, schema changes, privilege escalations, and other security-relevant or operational events.
+Audit file can be used to create an input SQL file for the plugin analysis.
+File transformation is required, to remove all information other than the SQL queries and save the transformed file with the required name format:  ```<Data Platform name>.sql```.
+This transformation can be performed by creating a Broadway flow in your project.

 This plugin is useful when a source doesn't have predefined foreign key constraints.
 Note that this plugin is inactive by default.
 If needed, the plugin should be set to active.

 #### Matching Rules